CIC/CSS CASE COORDINATION

 both the CIC and CSS case, each team is responsible for the intergovernmental

-team should contact the first team to discuss the available enforcement options
+Instead, the second team should contact the first team to discuss the

-and to determine the best course of action for both cases.
+available enforcement options and to determine the best course of action for

 a.

-CIC and CSS must work together on sending either interstate
+CIC and CSS must work together on sending either intergovernmental

-separate referrals or one direct Notice to Withhold, because it is not in the
+separate referrals or one direct Notice to Withhold (NTW), because it is not in

 competing actions (two-state and direct withholding) occurring at the same

-confusion for the employer, especially if another state is trying to collect
+for the employer, especially if another state is trying to collect child

-child support as well, and may cause the NCP to quit his/her job or the other
+support as well, and may cause the NCP to quit his/her job or the other state